Understanding System Logs

 Remote Syslog

-In IP Fabric version greater than 5.0.0, it is possible to send logs to a remote collector.
-Here we will show a basic example using the default UDP port 514.
-For more advanced examples (such as using TCP connection), please consult the syslog-ng documentation
+, it is possible to send logs to a remote collector.
+Here we will show a basic example using the default UDP port 514

-Changes to /etc/*.conf files
+Changes to /etc/*.conf

-It is important not to modify any *.conf files in the /etc/ directory as this can cause issues during upgrades.
-The recommended approach is to create a new file under the service’s conf.d directory.
+The recommended approach is to create a new file under the service’s conf.d

 Warning

-Any action on the command-line interface (CLI) using the root, osadmin, or autoboss account may cause irreversible detrimental changes to the product.
+account may cause irreversible detrimental changes to the product.
 Actions taken without direct communication with the IP Fabric Support or Solution Architect teams can render the system unusable.

 Forwarding Syslog Messages

-2. Switch to root account using sudo su and enter the osadmin password.
+user. - Switch to root account using

-3. Create a new configuration file in the /etc/syslog-ng/conf.d/ folder
+Create a new configuration file in the

-nano /etc/syslog-ng/conf.d/custom-remote-syslog.conf`
+foldernano /etc/syslog-ng/conf.d/custom-remote-syslog.conf`

 The file name should be unique and must not conflict with other files in folder.